a-samir97/new-lang/README.md

 - **lexer/**: Responsible for lexical analysis.
 This folder contains the code for breaking down the input source code into tokens that can be further processed by the parser.
 - **parser/**: Responsible for parsing the tokens produced by the lexer into an Abstract Syntax Tree (AST).
 This folder contains the code for syntactic analysis.
 - **evaluator/**: Contains the code for evaluating the AST nodes.
 This includes the implementation of evaluation rules for different expressions and statements in the language.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries, please contact [a.samir97](mailto:a.samir9710@gmail.com).
 ```

 For more details on PRs, you can visit the [pull requests page](https://github.com/a-samir97/new-lang/pulls?state=all).